Top 5 Data Management Trends (2024 & 2025)

 In 2022, some ransomware attacks went to the backups first before hitting the production data.

-This is why automated anomaly detection run by AI/ML technology is becoming a crucial part of any businesses’ data security strategy.
+This is why automated anomaly detection run by AI/ML technology is becoming a crucial part of any business’ data security strategy.

 While this scanning is currently used for secondary storage, industry experts predict it will be used within primary storage in the next three years.